shaunsaker/the-shell/README.md

 yarn build:theme --baseColor teal --neutralColor gray
 ```

-3. Update `./packages/common/logo.svg` with your logo.
+3. Update `./packages/common/icon.svg` and `./packages/common/icon-inverted.svg` with your logos.
 If you don't have a logo, just grab an icon from https://heroicons.com/ and move on with life.
 It should be a **square svg**, size does not count in this case 😉

+TODO: SS We need to be able to inject the brand colour into one logo and use white for the other.

 4. Run the script: